plzm/rag-vector-agent-semantic-kernel/labs/lab2/readme-vs.md

 }
 ```

-Since LLMs have no idea what today's date and time are or what timezone we are in, we created two **KernelFunction**s that we'll use to provide that information to the LLM.
+Since LLMs have no idea what today's date and time are or what timezone we are in, we created two **KernelFunctions** that we'll use to provide that information to the LLM.

-> NOTE: The plugin provides useful descriptions of the functions in case the LLM needs to decide what functions it should call.
+> NOTE: The plugin provides useful descriptions of the functions in case the LLM needs to decide what function it should call.

 ### Use the DateTimePlugin in a prompt

-1. In the **Program.cs file**, replace line 28 with the following code in order to load the plugin we just created:
+1. In the **Program.cs file**, replace **line 28** with the following code in order to load the plugin we just created:

 ```C#
 var plugins = kernel.ImportPluginFromType<DateTimePlugin>("dateTimePlugin");
 ```

-2. Next you'll need to uncomment the `using Plugins;` statement on line 10.
+2. Next you'll need to **uncomment** the `using Plugins;` statement on **line 10**.

-> NOTE: If you are using GitHub copilot, it may have automatically added it for you.
+> NOTE: Your IDE may have automatically added it for you already.

 Now let's create a prompt that will require the LLM to know what timezone we are in and what time it currently is.

-3. Replace line 30, with this prompt:
+3. **Replace line 30**, with this prompt:

 ```C#
 var prompt1 = "What time is it one the west coast of the united states right now?
 My current timezone {{dateTimePlugin.timeZone}} and current date and time is {{dateTimePlugin.dateWithTime}}";